What Do Medical Negligence Solicitors Do When Negotiating a Compensation Claim?

 When bringing a clinical negligence claim, it is up to you to prove that the person you are suing made the medical error and was responsible for your injuries and financial losses.
 Put into legal jargon, you have the “burden of proof.”

 When a person has the burden of proof in a medical negligence claim, they must show that “it was more likely than not” that the clinician was negligent, and that their negligence caused physical or psychological harm.
-Medical negligence solicitors refer to it as proving something on “a balance of probability.”
+Clinical negligence solicitors refer to it as proving something on “a balance of probability.”

 In simple terms, you must prove something was more than 50% likely to happen.
 This is a much lower level of proof than is required in a criminal case where the prosecution has to prove its case “beyond reasonable doubt.”